UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson04/assignment/README.md

 records is done in the test file.

-Please note that since this is a continuation of lesson 03, a lot of the information below is still relevant, particularly the file layout.
+Please note that since this is a continuation of lesson 03, a lot of the information below is still relevant, particularly the file layout and the way I run the code / tests.
+I have made slight changes to reflect the lesson 04 directory.

 *** Lesson 03